LibreCAD/docs/getstart/configure.rst

 There are three categories on the "Appearence" tab that allows the user to change the look and behaviour of LibreCAD.

-The "Graphic View" category has options for the cursor style and shape, scrollbars and grid.
+The **Graphic View** category has options for the cursor style and shape, scrollbars and grid.
 The Anti-alias setting, if supported by the hardware, when checked will reduce jagged edgdes of diagonal lines, circles, etc.

-The "Language" categories allows the the user to select the language used in the GUI and command line.
-Supported languages can be found in the :ref:`appendix <appx>`.
+The **Language** categories allows the the user to select the language used in the GUI and command line.
+Supported languages can be found in the :ref:`appendix <languages>`.

-Thirdly, the "Graphic Colors" section allow custom colors to be selected for the snap indicator, drawing background,  grid, and other indicators (selections, highlighted items and Handlles).
+Thirdly, the **Graphic Colors** section allow custom colors to be selected for the snap indicator, drawing background,  grid, and other indicators (selections, highlighted items and Handlles).
 Users can select predefined colors from the drop down menu or select their own from the color selector.

 Path